 Figure 57.
-Share of producer investments in financing volume by film type (2022)
+Share of producer investments in financing volume by film type (2021)

 Figure 58.
 Share of producer investments in financing volume - excl.
-French films (2022)
+French films (2021)

-- The data sample suggests that in 2022 there was no significant difference between the importance of producer investments for 100% national films and for international coproductions, as producer investments accounted for 16% of total financing volume in both cases. - Excluding France, however, producer investments seem to have been more somewhat significant for 100% national films contributing 18% of cumulative financing, compared to international co-productions, for which they represented only 13% of the financing mix.
+The data sample suggests that in 2021 there was a difference between the importance of producer investments for 100% national films and for international co-productions, as producer investments were more significant for 100% national films contributing 19% (21% excluding French films) of cumulative financing, compared to international co-productions, for which they represented only 17% (15% excluding French films) of the financing mix.